-These instructions are for the original Green Boards.
-If you have a Blue Board please use the New Instructions.
+These instructions are for the original Version 1 Green Boards.
+If you have a Ver.
+1.2 Blue Board please use the these Instructions.

 In the Ultimate Useless Machine Kit you’ll find a motor, battery holder and a bag of parts containing a printed circuit board, toggle switch, microswitch, a resistor, red LED, green LED, hook-up wire, & heat shrink.